carliandro/wallet-service/README.md

 with Database server running on it own host/hosts(can be distributed).
 Load balancer (e.g. NGINX) will share requests between the application instances and provide high-availability.
 Shared cache can be configured for Spring application.
-For example, Spring supports Reddis, which can be used as shared cache.
+For example, Spring supports Redis, which can be used as shared cache.
 But since this application is targeted on transactions creation, it might not be useful, because we have to update cache too often.

 ## Features not implemented
-1. Security (Information Exchange)
-Can be implemented using JWT.
+1. Security (Information Exchange) - Can be implemented using JWT.
-2. Authentication
-Can be put on the NGINX level,if used.
-Or using Spring Security.
+2. Authentication - Can be used Spring Security.
-3. Authorization
-Can be implemented using JWT.
+3. Authorization - Can be implemented using JWT.
-4. Scaling
-Can be implemented using cloud provider like AWS.
+4. Scaling - Can be implemented using cloud provider like AWS Auto Scaling.